iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ### Takeaways

 * The garbage collector will not clean up global variables during a page's life cycle
-* Make sure you remove all references to objects that you want cleaned up by the garbage collector
+* Make sure you remove all references to the objects that you want cleaned up by the garbage collector
 * In Backbone, removing elements from the page by wiping out the _innerHTML_ of the parent container element may not destroy the individual views.
 Be sure to call _.remove()_ on Backbone Views and this will unbind references from the objects that the views are listening to, assuming these event listeners were set up using _.listenTo()_